George Dickel: History

-George A. Dickel was born in Germany in 1818, and immigrated to the United States in 1844.
+George A. Dickel was born in Germany in 1818, and emigrated to the United States in 1844.
 He founded a retail business in Nashville, Tennessee, in the 1850s, and began selling liquor in 1861.
 After the Civil War, he operated a liquor store on South College Street in Nashville.
 In the late 1860s, he founded George A. Dickel and Company, a wholesaling firm which bought whiskey from regional distillers and distributed it in barrels, jugs and bottles.
 In 1871, Meier Saltzkotter, who had worked as a superintendent for Dickel, became a partner in the company.
 Victor Emmanuel Shwab (1847–1924), a brother-in-law of Dickel who had initially worked for the company as a bookkeeper, became a partner in 1881.

-Whiskey was being produced in Cascade Hollow, near Normandy, Tennessee, by John F. Brown and F.E.
+George A. Dickel and Company was selling whiskey produced in Cascade Hollow, near Normandy, Tennessee, by John F. Brown and F.E.
 Cunningham in the 1870s.
 In 1879, Matthew Sims, a local businessman, bought Brown's share of the operation.
 In 1883, another local businessman, McLin Davis (1852–1898), joined the partnership.
 Davis became the operation's distiller, and is credited with the whisky's recipe.
 By the early 1890s, Cascade Whisky was one of the more popular brands in the region.
 The Cascade label included the phrase, "Mellow as Moonlight", which was rooted in Davis's method of cooling mash at night.

 Following an accident in 1886, Dickel's health declined, and Shwab gradually took control of the wholesaling firm's daily operations.
 In 1888, Shwab purchased Sims's share of the Cascade Distillery, whose whiskey Dickel and Company had been selling for years.
 The terms of the purchase made Dickel and Company the sole distributor of Cascade.
 Shwab also purchased the popular Climax Saloon in Nashville, and afterward advertised the saloon as the "headquarters" of Cascade Whisky.
 After Davis's death in 1898, his son, Norman Davis, briefly ran the distillery, but was sued by Shwab and forced to sell his share in the operation.

 Following Dickel's death in 1894, his share of Dickel and Company was willed to his wife, Augusta.
 Though he had advised her to sell out, she retained her share of the company, but did not participate in its operations.
 Upon her death in 1916, she willed her share to Shwab.

 Throughout the early 1900s, Shwab fought vehemently against the rising calls for prohibition, spending thousands of dollars on lobbying campaigns in Nashville, and thwarting legislation aimed at curtailing the sale of alcohol on at least one occasion.
 In spite of his efforts, Tennessee enacted prohibition in 1910, forcing the Cascade operation to relocate to the Stitzel Distillery in Louisville, Kentucky.
 It was produced here until Kentucky enacted statewide prohibition in 1917.
 The operation shut down altogether with the onset of nationwide prohibition in 1920.